FlowFuse/website/src/blog/2023/08/UNS-article.md

 ### Single Source of Truth

-The Unified Namespace breaks down the linear and deterministic data structure, which creates data silos restricted to their specific systems.
+The Unified Namespace breaks down the linear and deterministic data structure, which create data silos restricted to their specific systems.
 Instead, Unified Namespace centralizes data from across the entire organization.
 This results in a 'single source of truth' - a consolidated, current, and comprehensive overview of the organization's data.

 ### The Organizational Structure